egoist/tsup/docs/README.md

 tsup-node src/index.ts
 ```

 All other CLI flags still apply to this command.
+You can still use the `noExternal` option to reinclude packages in the bundle,
+for example packages that belong to a local monorepository.

 **If the regular `tsup` command doesn't work for you, please submit an issue with a link to your repo so we can make the default command better.**